EmersonPrado/vagrant-puppet-wildfly/README.md

 Enter "Runtime" tab

-- Hosts: there should be "managed" and "master
+- Hosts: there should be "managed" and "master"
 - Server Groups: there should be "app-server-group", with server "app"

 Remember to close the session: Admin -> Logout -> Confirm